Icons vs. Text in UI/UX: Finding the Sweet Spot in Digital Communication

 Great icons don’t just work; they tell stories:

-Icons, like typography, become part of the brand voice.
+Icons, like typography, become part of the brand voice—a foundation of brand identity design.

 The Future of Icons and Text